marvin1099/Forceaudiodevice/README.md

 # Working
 Still working an auto installer you wat to run it ad this to the Task Scheduler
 - add trigger for on system start
 - select run with highest privileges
+- select run wehether user is loged on
+- select do not store password
 - add run a progamm in actions with this:
   - script: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
   - argument: -windowstyle hidden .\Setaudio.ps1